 A one-stop-shop for family entertainment, Uptown Alley has bowling, laser tag, and games, as well as a full-service restaurant and nightlife opportunities for the adult crowd.
-This 60,000-square-foot venue also features video games, carnival-type games, live entertainment, and food and beverage services for adults and children alike.
+This 60,000-square-foot venue also features video games, carnival-type games, live entertainment, and food and beverage services.

 Named the "best place to watch a Spring Training game" by "Best of Phoenix," Suprise Stadium is a state-of-the-art facility originally opened in 2002.
 In the fall, there's more baseball action when the Surprise Saguaros play exhibition Fall League Baseball at Surprise Stadium.

 When the holidays roll around, think Surprise.
 No matter the temperatures, there's always plenty of snow at the City's annual Surprise Party in December as well as fireworks and fanfare on the Fourth of July.
 Other events like Saint Patrick's Day parades, Valentine's Day Celebrations, and Memorial Day services also take place around the city.
 Check the official City of Surprise event calendar for up-to-date listings of the city's annual celebrations.